Greenock: People with other connections

 Pirate William Kidd claimed on death row that he was born in Greenock, but subsequent evidence has shown that he was born either in Belfast or Dundee.

 Robert Burns' lover Mary Campbell (Highland Mary) and her father sailed from Campbeltown to visit her brother in Greenock early in October 1786.
 Her brother fell ill with typhus, which she caught while nursing him.
 She died of typhus on 20 or 21 October 1786, and was buried in the Old West Kirk graveyard.
 In 1842 increasing interest in their romance led to a monument being erected by public subscription to mark the grave.
 In 1920 when the church site was needed to expand Harland and Wolff's shipyard, the monument was moved to its present site in Greenock Cemetery, with her remains being transferred to a casket and re-interred with due ceremony.
 The church itself was moved and rebuilt in its current location at the west end of the Esplanade in 1926.

 The novelist John Galt, who founded Guelph, Ontario in 1827, lived in the town and based some of his work, most notably Annals of the Parish (1821), on Greenock and surrounding towns.
 He is buried in the Inverkip Street Cemetery.
 The mother of American comedian and writer Jay Leno, Catherine Muir, was born in Greenock and emigrated to the US as a child.
 The American actress Julianne Moore is the daughter of the late Anne Love, a former psychiatric social worker who emigrated from Greenock.
 The Rev William C. Hewitt (minister at Westburn Parish Church in Greenock), Moderator of the General Assembly of the Church of Scotland in 2009–2010, is the first serving minister at a church in Greenock to be appointed.
 Reverend Elizabeth Kinniburgh, born in Greencock in 1929, was one of the first women to become ordained as a minister for the Church of Scotland in 1970.

 Abdelbaset al-Megrahi, the Libyan intelligence officer convicted of the Lockerbie Bombing, was incarcerated at Greenock Prison from 2005 until his release on 20 August 2009.

 Sports

-Greenock Morton F.C. are the local senior football team who currently play in the Scottish Championship.
+Greenock Morton are the local senior football team who currently play in the Scottish Championship.
 Founded in 1874 as Morton F.C., they play their home matches at Cappielow.
 At lower levels of the game, Greenock Juniors F.C. play in the West of Scotland Football League.

 Greenock hosts a rugby union team, Greenock Wanderers RFC, founded in 1873.
 It is one of the oldest clubs in Scotland.